 Like pretty much anywhere in Greece and especially on the Greek islands, you’re going to be in foodie heaven.
 Unless you’re a vegan and heading to some of the lesser-known and visited Greek islands, you might have a bit of trouble finding more than just a salad to eat.
+The restaurants in Milos offer some of the best Greek cuisine that you’ll get to experience on your visit to the island.

-Seafood, meat, and Greek salads lovers will rejoice at the excellent selection of restaurants in Milos that cover all these bases.
+Seafood, meat, and Greek salad lovers will rejoice at the excellent selection of restaurants in Milos that cover all these bases.
 Whether you stay in Pollonia, Adamas or Plaka, there is at least one decent if not excellent restaurant in the vicinity.
 Thanks to Milos’ small size, it’s easy to get from village to village with relative ease, as nothing is really further than a 20-minute drive between Adamas and Pollonia.

 Starting with the best restaurant in Milos – Medusa.
 With one of the loveliest locations in Milos, the tiny village of Mandrakia is one of the prettiest on the islands.
 The village is more of a hamlet and consists of a small number of residents, fishing huts, and 1 superb restaurant.